shrimpy/chitchat-company/privacy.md

 ChitChat may delete your information at any time and for any reason, such as technical needs, legal concerns, abuse prevention, removal of idle accounts, data loss, or any other reason.

+You can report inappropriate content from within ChitChat app.

+Content will be auto delete if its report count hits 20 reports.

+User account could be suspended or ejected if the user provided too many offending content.

 Your Consent
 By using our site or apps, you consent to our privacy policy.